NRA High Power Matches are open to LRC members and members of the public.

 Match Fee: $15.00 per shooter

 Dillman Outdoor Range.
-Matches are held on the third Saturday of each month expect in the month of May.
+Matches are held on the third Saturday of each month except in the month of May.

 This match is for the serious shooter.
 The competitor who comes with a rifle in one hand and an NRA Rifle Rule Book in the other hand will love this match.
 The match is shot at 200 yards and requires at least 58 rounds of ammunition.
 This match will allow the shooter to earn or upgrade an NRA shooting qualification.
 Since this is an NRA sanctioned match, and because Lincoln Rifle Club is a CMP affiliated club, it qualifies the shooter for the CMP M1 Garand purchase program.